Chennai Storytelling Association

 I lived in the ancient Sangam Age, over two thousand years ago.
 It happened that I loved to write poetry.
 Oh, how I loved to write!
 I wrote poetry about nature, about people, about the universe.
 Now, in those days, some people said it was a waste of time for a woman to write poetry.
 And, of course, my relatives wanted me to marry.
 My mother and father wanted grandchildren.
 But I knew what I wanted, and I knew what I did not want.
 I did not want to spend all my time taking care of children and a husband.
 So I prayed with all my might:

-“Please let me be bent, please let me be broken, please let me look in such a way so that no man would want to marry me.”
+“Please let me look old and bent, please let me look in such a way so that no man would want to marry me.”

 And my wish came true!
 I appeared as old and bent!
-And in that way, I lived a long and happy life!
+And in that way I lived a long, healthy, and happy life!